-EY was commissioned by the American Hospital Association to analyze the federal revenue forgone due to the tax-exemption of non-profit hospitals as well as the community benefits they provide1.
-This study presents estimates for 2019, the most recent year for which community benefit information is available for non-profit hospitals based on Medicare hospital cost reports for approximately 2,500 non-profit general hospitals.
-The analysis does not account for other non-profit specialty hospitals, such as psychiatric or long-term acute care.2
+EY was commissioned by the American Hospital Association to analyze the federal revenue forgone due to the tax exemption of nonprofit hospitals relative to the community benefits they provide1.
+This study presents estimates for 2020, the most recent year for which complete comparable community benefit information is available for nonprofit hospitals.
+The study is based on Medicare hospital cost reports for approximately 2,500 nonprofit general hospitals.
+The analysis does not account for other nonprofit specialty hospitals, such as psychiatric or long-term acute care.2

-In 2019, the estimated tax revenue forgone due to the tax-exempt status of non-profit hospitals is \$12.4 billion.
-In comparison, the benefit tax-exempt hospitals provided to their communities, as reported on the Form 990 Schedule H, is estimated to be \$110.9 billion, almost 9 times greater than the value of tax revenue forgone.
+In 2020, the estimated tax revenue forgone due to the tax-exempt status of nonprofit hospitals is \$13.2 billion.
+In comparison, the benefit tax-exempt hospitals provided to their communities, as reported on the Form 990 Schedule H, is estimated to be \$129 billion, almost 10 times greater than the value of tax revenue forgone.

-Federal revenue forgone from tax-exempt non-profit hospitals in 2019
+Federal revenue forgone from tax-exempt nonprofit hospitals in 2020

-Three tax provisions that provide a federal exemption for non-profit hospitals are analyzed here:
+Three tax provisions that provide a federal exemption for nonprofit hospitals are analyzed here:

-- 1) Federal corporate income tax-exemption;
+- 1) Federal corporate income tax exemption;

 - 2) Tax-exempt bond financing; and

-- 3) Federal unemployment tax-exemption.
+- 3) Federal unemployment tax exemption.

-Based on the data and methodology described below for non-profit general hospitals, the value of the federal revenue forgone due to these three tax-exemptions in 2019 is estimated to be \$12.4 billion.
-This estimate reflects the upper bound of the potential value of the federal tax-exemption for two reasons:
+Based on the data and methodology described below for nonprofit general hospitals, the value of the federal revenue forgone due to these three tax exemptions in 2020 is estimated to be \$13.2 billion.
+This estimate reflects the upper bound of the potential value of the federal tax exemption for two reasons:

 - 1) Some hospitals may be exempt due to their educational or religious nature, rather than their charitable nature.
-In the absence of a tax-exemption for charitable hospitals, certain institutions could continue to be exempted for other reasons. - 2) Certain features of the federal tax code are not reflected in this analysis due to a lack of necessary information, such as potential tax credits and accelerated depreciation.
+In the absence of a tax exemption for charitable hospitals, certain organizations could continue to be exempted for other reasons. - 2) Certain features of the federal tax code are not reflected in this analysis due to a lack of necessary information, such as potential tax credits and accelerated depreciation.
 Additionally, potential taxpayer behavioral changes may occur if hospitals were subject to tax.
 These effects would likely reduce taxable income but have not been reflected in this analysis.

-Total community benefit provided by tax-exempt non-profit hospitals in 2019
+Total community benefit provided by tax-exempt nonprofit hospitals in 2020